Uzbekistan

 Samsa – Baked pastries filled with meat, pumpkin, or potato, often sold fresh from tandoor ovens.

-Chuchvara – Small dumplings similar to ravioli, served in broth or with yogurt and herbs.
+Chuchvara – Small dumplings similar to ravioli, served in broth or with yoghurt and herbs.

 Spring and autumn are the best times to visit, offering mild weather and vibrant cultural experiences.
 These seasons are popular, so we recommend booking early to secure your preferred dates.